 To form an LLC, you have to file a certificate of formation with your state’s business filing office.

-Then, as an owner, you’ll be referred to as a “member,” and you’ll be able to invest money and/or services in your LLC and receive percentage ownership interests in return.
-Makes sense so far?
+Then, as an owner, you’ll be referred to as a “member,” and be able to invest money and/or services in your LLC,receiving percentage ownership interests in return.

 Once it’s legally formed, your LLC will be its own entity, with an existence separate from your own.
 Kind of like giving birth to your own LLC baby.